Death Classification: Line of Duty Death

 On September 27, 1932, Officer Keogh was attempting to stop a traffic violator at the intersection of Rosedale and Milwaukee Avenues.
 Another vehicle driven by John Kostak, while driving at a high speed, crashed into Officer Keogh’s motorcycle.
 Officer Keogh sustained serious injuries in the motorcycle accident.
 He was transported to Belmont Hospital where he was pronounced dead shortly after arriving on September 27, 1932.
 Kostak was taken into custody by responding officers.

-Officer Keogh was waked at a chapel located at 2114 West Irving Park Road and his funeral mass was held at St. Benedict Parish Church located at 2215 West Irving Park Road.
+Officer Keogh was waked at a chapel located at 2114 West Irving Park Road.
+His funeral mass was held at St. Benedict Parish Church located at 2215 West Irving Park Road.
 He was laid to rest on September 30, 1932 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located 4th from the South line Rear in Lot 17, Block 1, Section B.

 Patrolman Richard John Keogh, born August 15, 1899, received his Probationary Appointment to the Chicago Police Department on May 8, 1924.
 He earned 1 Credible Mention during his career.